Samsung/Universum/doc/configuring.rst

         print(configs.dump())

 The combination of ``#!/usr/bin/env {python}`` and ``if __name__ == '__main__':`` allows launching
-the `configs.py` script from shell.
+the `Universum` configuration files as a script from shell.

-For ``from universum.configuration_support import`` to work correctly, `configs.py` should be copied to `Universum` root directory and launched there.
+If `Universum` is not installed locally, for ``from universum.configuration_support import`` to work correctly the configuration file should be copied to local `Universum` root directory and launched there.

 When launched from shell instead of being used by `Universum` system, :ref:`get_project_root` function returns current directory instead of actual project root.

-The only thing this script will do is create `configs` variable and print all project configurations it includes.
+The only thing this script will do is create `configs` variable and print all build steps it includes.
 For example, running the script, given above, will result in the following:

 .. testcode::
     :hide:

-    print("$ ./configs.py")
+    print("$ ./.univesrum.py")
     print(configs.dump())

 .. testoutput::

-    $ ./configs.py
+    $ ./.univesrum.py
     [{'name': 'Make Special Module', 'command': 'make -C SpecialModule/', 'artifacts': 'out'}, {'name': 'Run internal tests', 'command': 'scripts/run_tests.sh'},
     {'name': 'Run external tests', 'directory': '/home/scripts', 'command': 'run_tests.sh -d /home/Project/out/tests'}]

-As second and third build configurations have the same names, if log files are created, only two logs will be created: one for the first build step, another for both second and third, where the third will follow the second.
+As second and third steps have the same names, if log files are created, only two logs will be created: one for the first build step, another for both second and third, where the third will follow the second.

+.. _combining:

 Combining configurations
 ------------------------